Kaprielian makes it to Bronx, leads A’s over Yanks 5-3

 UP NEXT

-Oakland: RHP Chris Bassitt (7-2, 3.43 ERA), who is 7-0 over his last 12 starts, opposes New York RHP Domingo Germán (4-4, 3.88) on Saturday.
+Oakland: RHP Chris Bassitt (7-2, 3.43 ERA), who is 7-0 over his last 12 starts, opposes New York RHP Domingo German (4-4, 3.88) on Saturday.

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports